-Cortez Carter is in his second season as an analyst on defense for Florida State in 2021.
+Cortez Carter is in his third season on Florida State’s staff in 2022, serving as a senior analyst on defense for the Seminoles.

 Carter came to Tallahassee after working on Mike Norvell’s staff at Memphis as a graduate assistant in 2019.
 That year, Memphis won a school-record 12 games, earned the program’s first outright conference championship since 1969 and played in the Cotton Bowl.
 Carter was a defensive backs coach and special teams coordinator at Lock Haven University in 2018.